You can load either ZIP/JSON file of Test Maker or JSON file of CBT Interface/Results

 - DROPPED: Full marks are awarded for this question, regardless of whether you attempted it in the test or not.

-- BONUS: Full marks are awarded for this question only if you attempted it in the test.
+- BONUS: Full marks are awarded for this question only if you attempted (i.e. answered) it in the test.

 - Load Test Data:

-Load test data from the database (if shown) or upload a ZIP/JSON file containing test data. - Enter Correct Answers:
+Load test data from the database (if shown) or upload a ZIP/JSON file containing test data. - Sort Sections Order (Optional):

-When all answers are valid, you click on the "Generate Answer Key" button to create the output file. - Download Output:
+When all answers are valid, click the "Generate Answer Key" button to create the output file. - Download Output: